Deputies accused of abusing Black men are fired by Mississippi sheriff amid federal probe

 Deputies said the raid was prompted by a report of drug activity at the home.
 Police and court records obtained by the AP revealed the identities of two deputies at the Jenkins raid: Hunter Elward and Christian Dedmon.
 It was not immediately clear whether any of the deputies had attorneys who could comment on their behalf.

-The Justice Department opened a civil rights investigation into the Rankin County Sheriff’s Department after the episode.
+In a phone interview Tuesday, Jason Dare, an attorney representing the Rankin County Sheriff’s Department, said the department knows of five deputies who conducted the Jenkins raid, not six.
+All five were either fired or resigned.

 There is no body camera footage of the episode.
-Records obtained by The AP show that Tasers used by the deputies were turned on, turned off or used dozens of times during a roughly 65-minute period before Jenkins was shot.
+Records obtained by the AP show that Tasers used by the deputies were turned on, turned off or used dozens of times during a roughly 65-minute period before Jenkins was shot.

 Jenkins and Parker have also filed a federal civil rights lawsuit and are seeking $400 million in damages.
+In a statement Tuesday, Malik Shabazz, an attorney representing Jenkins and Parker, celebrated the firing of the officers and called for criminal indictments of deputies by the state attorney general and the Justice Department.

+“The firing of the Rankin County Mississippi Sheriff’s deputies involved in the torture and shooting of Michael Jenkins and Eddie Parker is a significant action on the path to justice for one of the worst law enforcement tragedies in recent memory,” Shabazz said.
+“Sheriff Bryan Bailey has finally acted after supporting much of the bloodshed that has occurred under his reign in Rankin County.”

 —